-A few years ago, legal management software firm Software Advice conducted a survey among random U.S. adults to find out how they use online legal reviews.
+Legal management software firm Software Advice conducted a survey a couple of years ago among random U.S. adults to find out how they use online legal reviews.
 The results from 3,465 respondents were as follows:

 Top reasons consumers use online legal reviews: